PAXECT-Interface/paxect-core/README.md

 - **Contributions:** PRs are welcome and reviewed by maintainers; merges follow CODEOWNERS + branch protection.
 - **Naming/branding:** Do not use the PAXECT name/logo for derived projects without written permission; see `TRADEMARKS.md`.
 ---
-#  Path to Paid
+## Path to Paid — PAXECT Core Complete

-**PAXECT** is built to stay free and open-source at its core.
+**PAXECT Core Complete** is designed to remain free and open-source at its foundation.
-At the same time, we recognize the need for a sustainable model to fund long-term maintenance and enterprise adoption.
+At the same time, sustainable funding ensures long-term maintenance, reproducibility validation, and enterprise adoption.

 ### Principles

-- **Core stays free forever** — no lock-in, no hidden fees.
+- **Core stays free forever** — no lock-in, no hidden fees
-- **Volunteers and researchers**: always free access to source, builds, and discussions.
+- **Volunteers and researchers:** always free access to source, builds, and community discussions
-- **Transparency**: clear dates, no surprises.
+- **Transparency:** clear public timelines and change announcements
-- **Fairness**: individuals stay free; organizations that rely on enterprise features contribute financially.
+- **Fairness:** individuals stay free; organizations that rely on enterprise-grade integrations contribute financially

 ### Timeline

-- **Launch phase:** starting from the official **PAXECT product release date**, all modules — including enterprise — will be free for **6 months**.
+- **Launch phase:** Beginning with the official PAXECT product release, all modules — including enterprise — are free for the first **6 months**
-- This free enterprise period applies **globally**, not per individual user or download.
+- The free-enterprise period applies **globally**, not per user or organization
-- **30 days before renewal:** a decision will be made whether the free enterprise phase is extended for another 6 months.
+- **30 days before renewal:** the team and community will decide whether to extend or conclude the free-enterprise phase
-- **Core/baseline model:** always free with updates.
-The exact definition of this baseline model is still under discussion.
+- **Baseline Core model:** permanently open-source, continuously updated

 ### Why This Matters

-- **Motivation:** volunteers know their work has impact and will remain accessible.
+- **Motivation:** contributors know their work remains valuable and accessible
-- **Stability:** enterprises get predictable guarantees and funded maintenance.
+- **Stability:** enterprises gain predictable, verified, and funded support
-- **Sustainability:** ensures continuous evolution without compromising openness.
+- **Sustainability:** secures continuous innovation without compromising openness